 Your heating and cooling system could have been damaged by flood waters, so have it checked by an HVAC specialist, especially if you suspect that water got into heat registers and/or ducts.

-All damaged flooring (including laminate, hardwood, carpeting and tiling) should be ripped out, as well as the subfloor.
+All damaged flooring (including laminate, hardwood, carpeting and tiling) should be ripped out.
+Same goes for your subfloor.
+Why?

 7. Open Up Your Walls

 Most walls are made of wood studs and drywall.
-Both will grow mould if there’s moisture.
+Both will grow mold if there’s moisture.
 Your contractor will need to open up your walls so the studs can dry out.

-As a bare minimum your contractor should remove at least 1 foot of drywall above the water line, all the way down to the floor – the more the better.
-If they don’t, you will get mould and mildew.
+As a bare minimum your contractor should remove at least 1 foot of drywall above the water line, all the way down to the floor.
+The more the better.
+If they don’t, you may get mold and mildew.